 These meds are a deal-breaker, especially if you're looking for a "shortcut" to sleep faster, even if it is past your bedtime.
 Keep in mind that these drugs contain antihistamines.
 The sedative effect of the meds is what makes you fall asleep quickly when having a chronic headache.
 Sleep aids are also beneficial when sleeping with Intercostal muscle strain and other sleep-depriving conditions.
 Just take them as prescribed and you'll be snoring within minutes.

 However, they might leave you exhausted in the morning.
 Some of these meds are readily available over the counter.
 For example, Melatonin can leave you with severe side effects like sleepiness and chronic headache.

-It would be best to get medical advice from a headache specialist on using these meds or seek a prescription from your doctor.
+It would be best to get medical advice from a headache specialist on using these meds or seek a prescription from your doctor, especially when dealing with headaches that arise from more serious issues.
 Do not be too reliant on these medications.
-When used over an extended time, the body gradually becomes intolerant of the right to sleep.
+When used over an extended time, the body gradually becomes intolerant of the right to sleep

 This might, in turn, cause you to take more which might cause other non-related problems.
 If you notice this, inform your doctor or see a sleep specialist.

 Related Content: How to sleep with broken ribs

 In the morning, walk or busk in the sun between 8.00 am and 10.00 am.
 Ensure you wear sunglasses and a hat to avoid headaches due to sun heat (migraine).
 You should also ensure that you're hydrated.

 The sun is essential for manufacturing vitamin D. Deficiency of Vitamin D may be linked to tension-type-headache and migraines.
 This is more beneficial to those suffering from tension-type headaches as it's connected to osteomalacia of the skull.
 Since headache might come due to a lack of vitamin D, you'd be doing yourself a massive favor by walking in the sun.

 Get Medical Assistance